kevinburke/telapi-python/docs/upgrade-guide.rst

 Checking Signatures
 =====================

-The :class:`Utils` class has been renamed to :class:`TelapiValidation` in the :mod:`telapi.util` module and the :meth:`validateRequest` method has been renamed :meth:`validate`.
+The :class:`Utils` class has been renamed to :class:`TelapiValidation` in the :mod:`telapi_helper.util` module and the :meth:`validateRequest` method has been renamed :meth:`validate`.

 A sample using the old version of **telapi-python**.